GPS Tracker For Excavator

 • Competitively priced for cost-effective asset tracking

-Investing in an excavator GPS tracker won’t break the bank.
-Typically, you can find one for around $99.
-Add to that a monthly service fee of about $24.95.
-It’s a cost-effective choice for most construction companies.
+Investing in an excavator GPS tracker doesn't have to strain a budget.
+A device typically runs around $99, plus a monthly service fee of roughly $24.95 — a cost-effective choice for most construction companies.

 • Case